ISER’s Coding and Robotics Camps Prepare Students for the Workforce

-This year’s summer camp was split into two, two-and-a-half day sessions.
+This year’s camp was split into two, two and a half day sessions which were held July 22-26.
 Eleven middle school students attended the first session, and 11 high school students attended the second session.
 The students were introduced to augmented and virtual reality (AR/VR), cybersecurity, and autonomous robotics through ITL personnel presentations, in addition to computer programming and robotics concepts, before working in groups to build and program robots.

-Michael Hamilton, associate director for ISER’s Data Analytics and Visualization Research, led a team to facilitate three Bulldog Bytes Coding and Robotics summer camps.
-The VCR camps are intended for older middle and high school students; the Bulldog Bytes camps are designed for second through eighth-grade students.
+Michael Hamilton, associate director for ISER’s Data Analytics and Visualization Research, led a team to facilitate three Bulldog Bytes Coding and Robotics camps in June and July 2019.
+As the VCR camps are intended for older middle and high school students, the Bulldog Bytes camps are designed for second through eighth-grade students.

-For the first time in Vicksburg, 60 students attended two Bulldog Bytes Coding and Robotics camps at Beechwood Elementary School.
-For the second year, this series of Bulldog Bytes summer camps were also offered at Raleigh High School.
+On June 6-7 and June 25-26, and for the first time in Vicksburg, 60 students attended two Bulldog Bytes Coding and Robotics camps at Beechwood Elementary School.
+For the second year, this series of Bulldog Bytes camps was also offered at Raleigh High School in Raleigh, July 15-19.
 Fifty-eight students attended the camp in Raleigh this year.

 “School aged children of today will occupy the workforce of tomorrow,” Hamilton said.
 “As most computer programming jobs require the fundaments of coding, introducing these concepts to younger students will increase their knowledge of STEM fields and make them more likely to excel on those career paths.”